 Coral Snake – For more information, please see my other article on Coral snakes here: Red and Yellow Kills a Fellow

 Although Coral snakes are elapids, and pack a potent venom, they are quite cryptic, are quick to avoid interaction with humans, and are the cause of very few venomous bites in the United States each year.
 Coral snakes can be identified as a relatively small, tri-colored snake, with a black head, and yellow bands that separate black and red bands.
 These bands will also continue all the way around the snake – not stopping at the belly, as with most of the harmless tri-colored snakes.
 Remember the rhyme “Red touches yellow, kills a fellow.
 Red touches black, is a friend to Jack.”, and you will be well on your way to identifying friend from foe in the U.S. However, please note that this rhyme will not always work in other countries.

 Arizona Coral Snake – Micruroides euryxanthus

-I took this photo in Southern Arizona.
+We took this photo in Southern Arizona.
 The snake was pencil-thin, and would not hold still for anything.
-Several friends and I surrounded this snake for a 15 minute photo-shoot, and despite being nose-to-nose with a “cold-blooded killer”, were in no more danger than we would be in our own kitchens.
+Several of us surrounded this snake for a 15 minute photo-shoot, and despite being nose-to-nose with a “cold-blooded killer”, we were in no more danger than we would be in our own kitchens.
 They simply pose very little threat to humans unless picked up.